 Tisch junior and film student Alex Sennett felt that these opportunities should be cultivated in class.
 “If they let you work with the actors in class so you could develop a relationship with them, that would be great,” he said.

 Tisch drama senior Emory Kemph similarly advocated for classes that combine majors.
-Her most recent on-screen work was for a film class for drama students, and while this gave drama students the opportunity to produce their own work, she regrets that the school does not offer courses which are set up to put film students behind the camera and acting students in front of it.
+Though this type of class has not existed in the past, Tisch is offering a class in the spring 2020 semester called “Directing the Actor,” which will be made up of both drama and film students.
 While she has connected with some film students outside of class, exchanging contact information so that they could work together again, she definitely feels more could be done by the school to help foster these relationships.

 “There’s some encouragement from the professors to work with the film students, but from a practical perspective there’s no facilitation,” Tisch senior Jack Petersen said.
 He mentioned the Tisch Talent Guild, an online portal “designed to help NYU Tisch Students find and collaborate with artists who can help bring their projects to life.”
 There are currently four listings on the site, calling for roles like a production assistant or a videographer.
 One listing is from the father of an NYU graduate, seeking a film student “in need of a class project.”